liamblake/TestMatch/README.md

 TestMatch is a cricket simulation library built in C++ and extended with Python.
 The core simulation is built in C++ and bound to the Python library using [Boost.Python](https://github.com/boostorg/python).

-More detail and documentation is available [here](https://testmatch.readthedocs.io).
+Full documentation is available [here](https://testmatch.readthedocs.io).

 ## Main Features
+TBD

 ## The Simulation